Artemis-RGB/Artemis/README.md

 **Pre-release download**: https://github.com/SpoinkyNL/Artemis/releases (pre-release means your profiles may break at any given time!)
 **Plugin documentation**: https://artemis-rgb.com/docs/

-**Please note that even though we have plugins for each brand supported by RGB.NET, they have not been thoroughly tested.
+**Please note that even though we have plugins for each brand supported by RGB.NET, they have not been thoroughly tested due to a lack of hardware.
 If you run into any issues please let us know on Discord.**
 A full list of supported devices can be found on the wiki [here](https://wiki.artemis-rgb.com/en/guides/user/devices).

 #### Want to build?
 Follow these instructions